Slavery equals Civil War. What’s not to get?

 Our position is thoroughly identified with the institution of slavery– the greatest material interest of the world.
 Its labor supplies the product which constitutes by far the largest and most important portions of commerce of the earth.
 These products are peculiar to the climate verging on the tropical regions, and by an imperious law of nature, none but the black race can bear exposure to the tropical sun.
 These products have become necessities of the world, and a blow at slavery is a blow at commerce and civilization.
 That blow has been long aimed at the institution, and was at the point of reaching its consummation.
 There was no choice left us but submission to the mandates of abolition, or a dissolution of the Union . . .

 It’s interesting that historian James Loewen suggests that the Ordinance actually outlines South Carolina’s opposition to states rights.
-The document lists grievances against 13 northern states for passing laws that attempted to hold federal slave policy (such as the Fugitive Slave Act) at bay — using states’ rights.
+The document lists grievances against 13 northern states for passing laws that attempted to hold federal slave policy (such as the Fugitive Slave Act) at bay — using states’ rights as their rationale.

 The future Confederate leaders, President Jefferson Davis and Vice-President Alexander Stephens, certainly knew what the issue was.
 Davis in April 1861 extolled slavery as a benevolent invention that allowed a